chinamike65/hugo-tuolesi/content/book2/book2en.md

 When you don’t get the blessings, your voice will become hoarse after reciting a little sutra, then your mind will be very troubled and your body will feel uncomfortable.

-The biggest karmic obstacle is slandering the guru.
+The biggest karmic obstacle is disparaging the guru.
 If you want to eliminate this karmic obstacle, you must visualize the sameness of Vajrasattva and the teacher.
 Only then can it be eliminated.
 Even the like Vajrasattva cannot eliminate this karma.

-Once you have visualized that your guru and Vajrasattva are indistinguishable from each other, and then recite the one-hundred-syllable mantra, even the karma of slandering your guru can be eliminated, and nothing else needs to be said.
+Once you have visualized that your guru and Vajrasattva are indistinguishable from each other, and then recite the one-hundred-syllable mantra, even the karma of disparaging your guru can be eliminated, and nothing else needs to be said.

 The precepts of the supreme tantric vehicle have fourteen fundamental vows, breaking one vow will lead to hell, let alone breaking all fourteen fundamental vows.